A 'New Day' in Israel after Netanyahu Unseated

 Comments 1

-Thumb gebran_sons almost 3 years
+Thumb gebran_sons over 3 years

 Israel built a Wall with Lebanon but HizbIran only achievement for 12 years is to do everything it can to keep Netanyahu in power despite many close elections to justify its occupation of Southern Lebanon.
 Anyone saying HizbIran liberated the South must have his head examined.
 Young Lebanese fighters liberated the South but they were duped by the criminal Iranian guards allowing these Basij to occupy south Lebanon and made all Lebanon live in misery under humiliating Iranian occupation.
 Lessons learned by Palestinians who refused to give “victory” to Iran but welcomed Egypt and Arab aids and joined the Israeli government to better their people.
 Hizb and Aoun are traitors and any one supporting them should be in prison.
 Liberate the South from the Basij a prerequisite to liberating Lebanon and restoring freedom, democracy, prosperity and civility.